Hünenberg: Demographics

 In the 2007 federal election the most popular party was the SVP which received 27.5% of the vote.
 The next three most popular parties were the CVP (26.7%), the FDP (21.9%) and the Green Party (15.3%).

-In Hünenberg about 85.9% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Hünenberg about 85.9% of the population (between ages 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Hünenberg has an unemployment rate of 1.39%.
 As of 2005, there were 253 people employed in the primary economic sector and about 74 businesses involved in this sector.
 1,092 people are employed in the secondary sector and there are 95 businesses in this sector.
 2,881 people are employed in the tertiary sector, with 445 businesses in this sector.

 The historical population is given in the following table: